“How can I be more productive?”

-- What’s on the list that you don’t care about and they don’t care about that you can stop doing?
-(Hat tip Michael Bungay Stanier and Do More Great Work)
+- What’s on the list that you don’t care about and that others don’t care about that you can stop doing?
+(Hat tip to Michael Bungay Stanier and Do More Great Work)

-- What’s on the list that feels least like work?
+- What item on the list feels the least like work?

 - Is there a different approach to the work that might make it easier to do?

 - Why is each item on the list important and relevant for some significant project you’re working on?

 - If you’re being interrupted, is there something you can do to prevent the interruptions?